csmcallister/fed-a11y/.github/CONTRIBUTING.md

 ## What to Contribute?!

-Although our backlog can be found on our [Issues Page](https://github.com/csmcallister/fed-a11y/issues), we're happy to review/discuss your prosed contributions if you open an issue.
+Although our backlog can be found on our [Issues Page](https://github.com/csmcallister/fed-a11y/issues), we're happy to review/discuss your proposed contributions if you open an issue.

 ## How to Contribute